Internal medicine

 Complications Infertility, PID, disseminated gonococcal infection (arthritis, etc.)

-Stage Period Main Symptoms
+Stage Timing Main Symptoms

-Tertiary/Quaternary 10+ years Cardiovascular and neurosyphilis (cognitive impairment, paralysis, etc.)
+Stage 3 & 4 10+ years Cardiovascular and neurosyphilis (cognitive impairment, paralysis, etc.)

 HIV (Human Immunodeficiency Virus) Infection